Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Method

-\paragraph{Textual Stage} The textual stage is dedicated to generating textual embeddings for each node, providing a source of low-level language features.
-As illustrated in Figure \ref{fig:method}, we adopt the prompt template ``a photo of a $\langle \text{object} \rangle$", where the $\langle \text{object} \rangle$ comes from the detection results.
-In this paper, for brevity, we denote the humans and objects as the whole node set $\mathbf{N}$, and the corresponding textual features are assumed to be matched.
-The process is formulated as follows:
+\paragraph{Textual Stage} The textual stage is dedicated to generating textual embeddings for each node, thereby providing a source of low-level language features.
+As illustrated in Fig.~\ref{fig:method}, we adopt a simple object-centric prompt template ``a photo of $\langle \text{object} \rangle$", to focus on the target object category.
+Here, the $\langle \text{object} \rangle$ corresponds to the object label derived from the detection results.
+Given that these prompts are simple and clear, we do not apply the VIS mechanism in this stage.
+This process is formulated as follows:

-where $\text{M}_{\mathcal{T} \rightarrow \mathcal{N}}$ means the message passing function responsible for propagating textual information to the human and object node features. $\mathbf{T}$ means the textual features from CLIP. $\text{MBF}_{t}$ is a subclass of the MBF mechanism.
-Similarly, we also use layer normalization step when updating the human and object features.
+where $\text{PDEDiff}_{\mathcal{T}}$ denotes the PDE diffusion mechanism responsible for propagating textual information to the human and object nodes. $\mathbf{T}$ represents the textual embeddings extracted via the CLIP text encoder.

-\paragraph{Interaction Stage} To incorporate high-level interaction semantic cues, we again employ the CLIP text encoder.
-This time, it is used to generate interaction-centric semantic features, which constitute high-level language features.
-The prompt template ``a photo of a person interacting with $\langle \text{object} \rangle$" is adopted, which aims to boost the feature interaction between human-object pairs.
+\paragraph{Interaction Stage} To incorporate high-level interaction semantic cues, we adopt an interaction-centric prompt: ``a scene containing people and $\langle \text{objects} \rangle$ with potential interactions".
+Here, $\langle \text{objects} \rangle$ represents the object labels derived from the detection results.
+Notably, we set a confidence threshold of 0.05 to filter out low-confidence object predictions.
+We opt for an image-level prompt design as it is more efficient for HOI detection.
+Although HOI-instance-level prompts might yield greater performance improvements, they will introduce substantial computational overhead, significantly slowing down inference speed.
+Leveraging this designed interaction-centric prompt, we once again employ the CLIP text encoder.
+Specifically, it is utilized to generate interaction-centric semantic features, which constitute high-level language features.
 This process is formulated as follows:

 where $\mathbf{I}$ denotes the interaction features of the human-object pairs.
-As a preliminary step, the human-object pair features are first enriched by integrating the features of their corresponding human and object nodes as follows:
+Subsequently, we concatenate the node representations to update the initial human-object pair representations: